-AMSC submitted its zakat returns for the years until December 31, 2018 to GAZT and obtained a valid zakat certificate until April 30, 2020.
+ASMSC has submitted its zakat returns for the years until December 31, 2019 to GAZT and obtained a valid zakat certificate until April 30, 2021.
 The company received the final assessment until 2017 from the GAZT.
-The assessment for the year 2018 is still under study by the GAZT.
+The assessment for the year 2018 and 2019 is still under study by the GAZT.